 Some common causes for tracking issues are:

 Here are some tips for identifying unseen tracking issues before the treatment goes too far off the rails:

 - For non-compliant patients, be sure to educate your patient on the importance of wearing their aligners at least 22 hours per day.
 Signs of non-compliance include missed appointments, unusually clean aligners, and a persistent tight fit after weeks of wear.
 Make sure your patients know they should contact you immediately if their aligners no longer fit.

 - Saliva buildup or saliva bubbles inside the aligner often indicates that there is a significant gap between the aligner and the teeth.
-This will most likely be seen at the trim line.
+This will most likely be seen at the incisal edge.

 - Blanching of tissues indicates soft tissue impingement.
 This could be the result of inaccurate capture of these areas in the impression or the result of a frenum that extends towards the gingival margins.